Amlin sees catastrophe reinsurance rates staying low

 The absence of major hurricanes in the United States last year has led to a fall in catastrophe reinsurance rates, which has been exacerbated by the growing popularity of "catastrophe bonds" sold by insurers to share risk for natural disasters.

-Amlin, which underwrites property, casualty, marine and aviation insurance, said gross written premiums for the quarter ended March 31 rose to 1.28 billion pounds from 1.22 billion pounds a year earlier.
+Amlin, which underwrites property, casualty, marine and aviation insurance, said gross written premiums for the quarter ended March 31 rose to 1.28 billion pounds ($2.16 billion) from 1.22 billion pounds a year earlier.

 The growth was driven by an almost 15 percent rise in gross written premiums at Amlin Bermuda, which caters to the U.S. and Canadian catastrophe markets, and a 25 jump at its property and casualty reinsurer, Amlin Re Europe.